airbnb/react-sketchapp/examples/basic-setup/README.md

 npm run render
 ```

-To install as a Sketch plugin:
+Or, to install as a Sketch plugin:
 ```
 npm run build
 npm run link-plugin